 MLSDev is a software development company that provides a full range of development services to clients from all over the world.
-Our professionals know how to build a CRM that will meet all of your business needs and fit within your budget.
+Our professionals know how to build a CRM that will meet all of your business requirements and fit within your budget.

 We’ve successfully developed internal CRMs for a few companies operating in different business industries.

-goPuff - on-demand delivery solution, listed among the top businesses in the USA.
+Gopuff - on-demand delivery solution, listed among the top businesses in the USA.
 MLSDev helped the project grow from the initial idea to 200+ facilities in 500+ U.S. cities with 4,000 workers.